prproksch/prp.wien/data/authors/default.md

 It gave me valuable experience with JavaScript, SCSS, Node.JS, Webpack, handling APIs and much more.

 As I’m always enthusiastic about new technology, I’m currently learning React to create modern, fast and beautiful websites.
 I’m also learning about IT-Security & PEN-Testing at TryHackMe and Hackthebox.

-In September 2021, I started visiting an Information Technology Evening College with an expected graduation in 2025.